eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

       - name: How These Combine
   - name: The Runoff Assumptions
     subsections:
+      - name: The Coma Model
+      - name: The Groggy Model
+      - name: The Clear-Eyed Model
       - name: Justification
+  - name: Other Relevant Methodology
   - name: Findings
     subsections:
       - name: The Approval-STAR Gap